Sareff/AWS/Base/Key.md

 ---
 # Keys

-A Key is a unique identifier for an [[S3 Objects|object]].
+A Key is a unique identifier for an [[Objects|object]].
 Every object that stored in the bucket has exactly one singe key.
 The combination of a bucket, [[S3 Versioning|version ID]], and key allow us to identify every object in S3.

 The key by itself is a compose of prefix and the object name (from the last example prefix will me ```my\_folder/another_folder/``` and object name ```my_file.txt```).